 2. If It’s Too Good To Be True . . .

 When they typically tell me where the bag was purchased and the price that it was purchased for (or the price that it’s listed for).
 7/10 times the fake bags have prices that are “too good to be true”.
 As someone who almost lost $30,000 on a Craigslist BMW scam I can say firsthand how blinding a “good deal” can be.
 Sometimes our own interests can cloud our good judgment.
 You’re looking at a pochette metis on The Real Real for $1,800 but see one on Poshmark for $1,200 and all the sudden your desire to save $600 takes over and you don’t see things as clearly as an objective third party.
 You want the deal to be real so badly you start to look for proof that it is real rather than trying to prove it’s not.

 3. Being Afraid To Ask For More Images

 I would never bid on a buy a pre-owned bag online without asking the seller for some additional image first.
 Even if they have every shot possible of the bag I’m always going to request at least one more photo.
 Why?
 Because I want to see that the image they take on short notice matches the bag in the listing.

-Many times when I’m doing an authentication for a customer I’ll need them to get another image.
+Many times when I’m doing an I’ll need them to get another image.
 The seller didn’t take any detail shots or the images are too blurry to read the head stamp.
 Sometimes the seller completely refuses (which is a huge red flag) or they will send back an image of a bag that is subtly different than the one in the listing.
 The bag they photographed for the listing is an authentic Louis Vuitton but all the sudden the specific image we requested shows that the bag my customer would be getting is actually a knock off.

 4. Not Checking For A Return Policy